 About the speakers

-Matthew J Gibney is Professor of Politics and Forced Migration at the University of Oxford, Official Fellow of Linacre College, Oxford.
+Matthew J Gibney is Professor of Politics and Forced Migration at the University of Oxford and an official Fellow of Linacre College, Oxford.
 He specialises in the political and ethical issues raised by refugees, citizenship, and migration control.
 Matthew is the author of many academic works including The Ethics and Politics of Asylum (2004).
 His published research has dealt with issues of asylum, deportation, citizenship, globalization, and statelessness and has appeared in journals such as the American Political Science Review, Journal of Politics, Government and Opposition, Political Studies and Citizenship Studies, as well as several anthologies of influential academic writing in migration studies and in international relations.

-David Owen is a Professor of Social & Political Philosophy within Social Sciences at the University of Southampton.
+David Owen is Professor of Social and Political Philosophy within Social Sciences at the University of Southampton.
 He is currently undertaking research into the ethics and politics of migration, covering issues such as the ethical status of borders, a state’s right to exclude, obligations due to immigrants and to emigrants, the moral and political status of refugees, and with particular reference to the development of transnational citizenship and the ways in which migration is reshaping the citizenship regimes of states.